What is Regression Testing?

-Regression testing is a type of functional testing that checks for issues that are introduced by new additions or updates to the codebase.
-Regression tests are used to find the source of new bugs and confirm if they were caused by an update.
-Smoke and sanity tests are often considered subtypes of regression tests.
+Regression testing is a type of functional testing that checks for issues with existing functionalities that are introduced by new additions or updates to the codebase.
+These tests are used to find the source of new bugs, and confirm if they were caused by an update.
+Smoke and sanity tests are often considered related types of test.

 Effective regression testing strategies can allow development teams to save hundreds of hours of debugging by preventing bugs from being introduced.
 Many teams opt to automate as many tests as possible in order to run them as frequently and cheaply as possible without creating a bottleneck.
 There are downsides to over-automation, depending on what technology you choose; the cost of maintainance can be higher.
 This should be taken in to account when choosing a solution.